 - In terms of an hourly wage:

 - That dividend income earned per year could be considered earning the equivalent of $9.81 per hour assuming I work a 40-hour work week ($20,400/2,080 hours (40 hours x 52 weeks)).
 Then again, some of that income is tax-free (thanks TFSA).

 How might I need to alter my dividend income approach to “live off dividends” in semi-retirement?

-Will I need to change my investing approach as larger market crises loom?
+Will I need to change my overall investing approach as larger market crises loom?

 Stay well and stay at home,